operator-framework/operator-sdk/doc/proposals/sdk-integration-with-olm.md

 deployment issues that will occur in the following scenarios:

-- A user wants to deploy two or more Operators with CSV install modes incompatible for one `OperatorGroup` to handle in the name namespace.
+- A user wants to deploy two or more Operators with CSV install modes incompatible for one `OperatorGroup` to handle in the same namespace.
 - A user wants to create an `OperatorGroup` in a namespace that already has an `OperatorGroup`.
     - The new and existing `OperatorGroup` namespace intersection is: